chinamike65/hugo-tuolesi/content/book3/book3en.md

 Among those who are ordained, the results are also different.

-A person who takes the novice precepts, even if he does a little bit of bad karma, will get more bad karma than a person who takes the five precepts.
+A person who takes the novice vows, even if he does a little bit of bad karma, will get more bad karma than a person who has not taken the five vows.
 Similarly, if he does a little bit of good karma, the good karma will be greater than those who take the five precepts.

 By analogy, those who take the monk ordination are greater than those who take the novice vows, those who take the bodhisattva vows are greater than those who take the monk ordinance, and those who take the tantric vows are greater than those who take the bodhisattva vows.